 Vietnam offers bonnie coastlines, historical architectural sites, exotic adventure activities, air-conditioned modern museums, flowering fields, mouth-watering foods and lively markets.
 Where one major place is known for its art, another is an attraction point for its nightlife, all-in-all Vietnam wisely preserves its culture.
 September is good-to-go time to North Vietnam, highlands while later September is suitable for South Vietnam especially the Mekong Delta.
 Below is the list of the cities, places from North Vietnam to South Vietnam to visit in September.

 Located in the Northwest Mountain region of Vietnam, this beautiful town SaPa has various small villages.
 SaPa is warm with an average temperature of 21°C, autumn winds make the surroundings more beautiful in September.
 Travellers must visit ‘SaPa museum’ and ‘Cat Cat Village’ (one of the oldest villages of Sapa) to learn the history of people here and ‘Cloud Yard’ to compliment the beauty of clouds.
 SaPa gives an opportunity to hike Vietnam’s Highest Peak ‘Mt.
 Fansipan’ whose viewpoint is called Heaven's Gate.
-Not just this,visitors can do boating on SaPa Lake, have warm beverages and taste local cuisine or delicious desserts in restaurants.
+Not just this,visitors can do boating on SaPa Lake, have warm beverages and taste the local cuisine or delicious desserts in restaurants.
 You can buy handicrafts from SaPa Market or visit ‘Ta Phin Village’ to witness Communal Church Singing - a marriage tradition.
 3 or 4-star hotels are available at cheap rates in June, book your stay and enjoy the beauty of hills.

 - Other major attractions include Fairy Cave, Silver Waterfalls, Tram Ton Pass, Muong Hoa Valley, Muong Khuong Bird Market.